 Toyota Motor Manufacturing, Tennessee (TMMTN) builds engine blocks for cars, SUVs and trucks assembled in North America.
-The plant’s more than 380-member workforce is responsible for bringing vehicles to life by using aluminum to create thousands of engine blocks and transmission cases and housings every day.
-TMMTN produces up to 1.6 million engine blocks and 778,000 transmission cases per year.
+The plant’s more than 300-member workforce is responsible for bringing vehicles to life by using aluminum to create thousands of engine blocks and transmission cases and housings every day.
+TMMTN produces up to 1.79 million engine blocks and 729,000 transmission cases and housings per year.

 Facts and Figures